DavHau/mach-nix/examples.md

 ```

 ### buildPythonPackage / buildPythonApplication
+These functions can be used to manually build individual python modules or applications.
+Those can either be used directly, or fed as `extra_pkgs` of `mkPython`.
 Whenever `requirements` are not explicitly specified, they will be extracted automatically from the packages setup.py/setup.cfg.
 The same goes for the `name` and `version`.
 #### Build python package from its source code
 ```nix